bernhardAxonIvy/doc/source/concepts/error-handling.rst

 .. note::

-   The process data of the throwing process (i.e. the value of the ``in`` variable) is not available in the Error Start of a Project Error Process.
+   The process data of the throwing process (i.e., the value of the ``in`` variable) is not available in the Error Start of a Project Error Process.